tracy-o/learning-day/README.md

 ### Install Elixir

-Get Elixir 1.8 on your Mac.
+#### Install asdf

-You can [install the asdf package manager](https://asdf-vm.com/#/core-manage-asdf) - the easiest way is by using [Homebrew](https://brew.sh/).
+[Install the asdf package manager](https://asdf-vm.com/#/core-manage-asdf) - the easiest way is by using [Homebrew](https://brew.sh/).

-**Note**: Before installing `erlang`, please read this [guide](https://github.com/asdf-vm/asdf-erlang#before-asdf-install), to establish the prerequisites for a successful installation.
+**Note**: Please read this [guide](https://github.com/asdf-vm/asdf-erlang#before-asdf-install), to establish the prerequisites for a successful installation of Erlang.
-For example, `asdf` does not support installation of the prescribed version 22.0.7 on MacOS 10.15.4 or newer,
-as stipulated [here](https://github.com/asdf-vm/asdf-erlang#osx).
-Consider reading through the guide to obtain pointers on how to address possible issues
-that emerge during installation on OSX.

-Then install Erlang and Elixir and set your global versions:
+#### Install Erlang/Elixir

+The versions of Erlang/Elixir that are supposed to be used are specified in `.tool-versions` file, which is used by asdf.

+Use this command to install Erlang/Elixir:

 ```
-asdf plugin-add erlang
-asdf plugin-add elixir

-asdf install erlang 22.0.7
-asdf install elixir 1.8.2
+asdf install

-asdf global erlang 22.0.7
-asdf global elixir 1.8.2
 ```

 ### Install Hex